German investor morale improves less than expected in March

-BERLIN (Reuters) - The mood among German investors improved less than expected in March, a survey showed on Tuesday, as uncertainty about the outcome of major European elections and their effect on the growth outlook for Europe's biggest economy remained high.
+BERLIN, March 14 (Reuters) - The mood among German investors improved less than expected in March, a survey showed on Tuesday, as uncertainties about the outcome of major European elections and their effect on the growth outlook for Europe's biggest economy remained high.

 Mannheim-based ZEW said its monthly survey showed its economic sentiment index rose to 12.8 from 10.4 points in the previous month.
 This undershot the Reuters consensus forecast for rise to 13.1.